ttaubert/octoblog/source/_posts/2013-04-30-stop-iteration-time.markdown

 };
 {% endcodeblock %}

-Here you can see how to implement custom iterators without writing generator functions.
-Please note that it throws *StopIteration* as soon as it reaches the maximum value to signal that the sequence is exhausted.
+The given code implements a custom iterator without writing a generator function.
+Note that it throws *StopIteration* as soon as it reaches the maximum value to signal that the sequence is exhausted.
 It is a lot more elegant to implement the same sequence using a generator function:

 {% codeblock lang:js %}
 function myFiniteGenerator(max) {